a-n-t-h-o-n-y/XenSequencer/docs/user_guide.md

 | `esc` | Exit the command bar or revert to movement input mode |
 | `del` | Delete the current selection |

-### Editing Keyboard Shortcuts
+### Custom Keyboard Shortcuts
-- Keyboard shortcuts can be edited in the `keys.yml` file in the user data directory.
+- Keyboard shortcuts can be added in the `user_keys.yml` file in the user data directory.
 - Possible locations of the user data directory:
    - Windows: `\Users\username\AppData\Roaming\XenSequencer\`
    - MacOS: `~/Library/XenSequencer/`
    - Linux: `~/.config/XenSequencer/`
-- Each action in the `keys.yml` file is a string to be passed to the command bar.
+- Each entry in the `yml` files is a string to be passed to the command bar.

 ## Commands
 All actions in the plugin are defined by command strings.
 These follow the format of `[pattern] command_name [arguments...]` where square brackets delimit optional items.
 The command bar is the main UI element to enter commands.